JoaoBLeite/JoaoBLeite/README.md

 # Hello visitor!
 I'm João Barbosa Leite
-### Be welcome to my modest profile
+## Be welcome to my modest profile

+### Quick info about me:
-- 🔭 I’m currently working on ...
+- 🎸 I’m currently working at CI&T as a back-end developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m constantly learning from my colleagues new technologies from the tech world